Forgiveness Releases Stress!

 Unforgiveness affects our spiritual life.
 According to Jesus, you can’t go to heaven with it in your life (See Matthew 18:35 and Mark 11:25-26).
 And unforgiveness affects our physical bodies, hindering the health and healing provided to us by the Father.

-Make a choice today to quickly deal with each offence.
+Make a choice today to quickly deal with each offense.
 Readily and freely forgive as the Father through Christ Jesus has forgiven you.
 You’ll find heaven’s smile, soundness of mind, clearness of emotion, and renewed physical strength when you choose the path of forgiveness!